• Home /

 What Is an Arms-Length Transaction?

-An arms-length transaction in real estate is a purchase in which the home buyer and seller are unrelated in their business and personal lives, which ensures a fair market value for the home.
+An arms-length transaction in real estate is a purchase in which the home buyer and seller are unrelated in their business and personal lives.
+This ensures a fair market value for the home.

 A Longer Definition: Arms-Length Transaction

-Because the buyer and seller don’t know each other, it signals to the mortgage lender and other parties that the home’s sale price reflects current market conditions.
+Because the buyer and seller do not know each other, it signals to the mortgage lender and other parties that the home’s sale price reflects current market conditions.

 As an illustration, let’s consider two scenarios.

 In the first scenario, a first-time home buyer purchases their childhood home from a parent at a reduced price as a favor.
-This purchase would fail the arm’s-length transaction test because the buyer’s and seller’s relationship likely influenced the property’s sale price.
+This purchase would fail the arm’s-length transaction test because the relationship between the buyer and seller likely influenced the property’s sale price.

-In the second scenario, a first-time home buyer purchases a move-in ready home from a builder building homes in a desirable neighborhood.
-This purchase would be expected to pass the arm’s-length transaction test because the sale price is based on the home’s condition, location, and comparable home sale prices in the area.
+In the second scenario, a first-time home buyer purchases a move-in ready home from a builder who is developing homes in a desirable neighborhood.
+This purchase would pass the arm’s-length transaction test because the sale price is based on the home’s condition, location, and comparable home sale prices in the area.

-Arm’s-length transactions are more likely to be mortgage-approved because non-arm’s-length transactions introduce lending risk.
-Lenders can’t know a property’s fair market value when a child buys a home from a parent or a cousin buys a home from a cousin.
+Arm’s-length transactions are more likely to be approved for mortgages because non-arm’s-length transactions introduce lending risks.
+Lenders cannot determine a property’s fair market value when a child buys a home from a parent or a cousin buys a home from a cousin.

-Non-arm’s-length transactions are mortgage red flags.
-Only an arms-length sale gives lenders confidence that a fair market valuation supports their mortgaged amount.
+Non-arm’s-length transactions are considered red flags in mortgage approval.
+Only an arms-length sale gives lenders confidence that a fair market valuation supports the loaned amount.

 Why do lenders care whether my purchase is an arm’s-length transaction or not?